pchain-org/pchain-guide/pchaindoc/source/FAQ/node.rst

 5.How to check if my node is validating blocks?
 -------------------------------------------------------------

 | Go to `piscan <https://piscan.pchain.org/miner.html>`_, enter your address and search, you can check the last block you validated.
-Usually the last block you validate should be several mins ago.
+Usually the last block you validate should be mined several mins ago.

 -------------------------------------------------------------
 6.How to collect logs?